Design Engineering Theory Topics - Home Page

 • grow quickly, only needs 30 years before harvest

-• grown commericially
+• grown commercially

 • much cheaper than hardwoods